sagemathinc/cocalc/notes/final_push.md

 - (1:00?) [x] (0:51) backups:  include bup in salvus itself (instead of system wide), for install stability.

 I am going to use bup for backups -- https://github.com/bup/bup/

+---

+ [x] (3:00?)
+Ability to make a *complete* efficient dump of system state to an archive:
+     [x] (0:05?) create new file "backup.coffee"
+     [x] (0:15?) backup: create a class with methods for each of the following, and one that does all; stubs.
+     [x] (0:10?) backup: ensure init of a bup archive for target [x] (0:15?)
+(0:25) backup: connect to database and obtain list of all projects (by uuid) and their current location [x] (0:30?)
+(1:01) backup: bup each project to target (branch=uuid), excluding .sagemathcloud and .sage paths.

+    bup on d9b8d530@localhost index --exclude .bup --exclude .sage --exclude .sagemathcloud --exclude .forever --exclude .cache --exclude .fontconfig --exclude .texmf-var .

+After updating the index, can do this to see exactly what changed (if anything) to know if there is a need to make a backup; this is not so useful if anything else is backing up same projects.

+    bup on d9b8d530@localhost index -m -s

+Now make backup:

+    export BUP_DIR=data/backup/bup/
+    bup on d9b8d530@localhost save --strip -9 -n a835a7a5-508c-44a9-90d2-158b9f07db87 .

+And restore:

+    bup restore a835a7a5-508c-44a9-90d2-158b9f07db87/latest/. --outdir=xyz

+Browse live backup:

+    mkdir data/backup/live
+    bup fuse data/backup/live
+    fusermount -u data/backup/live  # must do this before any new additions will appear!

+    fusermount -u data/backup/live >/dev/null; mkdir -p data/backup/live; bup fuse data/backup/live
+    ls  data/backup/live

+     [x] (0:49) backup: ran project backup on cloud.sagemath.org and fixed a number of issues.

+     [x] (0:30?) backup: copy each database table to branch in target

+    require('backup').backup(cb:(err,b) -> b.dump_keyspace_to_filesystem(console.log))

+# Show all tables in schema

+    DESCRIBE TABLES

+    select columnfamily_name from system.schema_columnfamilies

+# Dump table to disk

+    copy projects to '/home/wstein/tmp/foo' with HEADER=true
+    copy projects2 from '/home/wstein/tmp/foo' with HEADER=true

+     [x] (0:45?) backup: run/debug this on cloud.sagemath.org (excluding my home directory project!)

+  require('backup').backup(cb:(err,b) -> b.backup_all_projects(console.log))

+---

+[ ] (3:00) Prepare kvm base image on 06salvus with everything configured and installed for all components of system (except stunnel).

+     [x] (0:45?) vmhosts: ensure substantial lvm space available for persistent images (512GB on all machines for now) [x] (0:15?) image: apt-get update; apt-get upgrade [x] (0:15?) image: apt-get install everything listed in build.py [x] (0:30?) image: build sage-5.8 just released [x] (0:30?) image: build pull of latest salvus source [x] (0:15?) image: rsync it out to other machines (01,03,07) [x] (1:00?) image: make /home/salvus/vm/images the max possible size.

+cloud4:

+umount
+lvremove

+mv vm/images vm/images.0

+pvcreate /dev/sdb1
+vgextend 07salvus /dev/sdb1
+pvcreate /dev/sdc1
+vgextend 07salvus /dev/sdc1

+`   export GROUP=03salvus; lvcreate --name /dev/mapper/$GROUP-salvus_images -l 100%FREE  $GROUP; mkfs.ext4 /dev/mapper/$GROUP-salvus_images; echo "/dev/mapper/$GROUP-salvus_images  /home/salvus/vm/images ext4 defaults 1 1" >> /etc/fstab; mount -a; chown salvus. /home/salvus/vm/images/; rm -rf /home/salvus/vm/images/lost+found/

+time rsync --sparse -uaxvH images.0/ images/

+(x) cloud1
+(x) cloud2
+(x) cloud3
+(x) cloud4